blick zur trostburg

 More information

-Museum and castle are accessible only during a guided tour (in German and Italian language): Tuesday to Sunday at 11 am, 2 pm and 3 pm, in July and August also at noon time and 4 pm.
+The castle is accessible only during a guided tour: Tours are offered from Tuesday to Sunday in German and Italian language at 11 am, 2 pm, 3 pm, in July and August also at noon time and 4 pm.

 Suggest an edit/correction